 My approach (video) is driven by clients and what they care about, not any particular dogma or bias other than healthy outcomes.
 I don’t tell clients what to do or pressure them because that simply doesn’t work, especially over the longer term.
 I partner with clients to help them discover their own resources, which I honor and trust.

 Following post-graduate work, I migrated into a software technology career, where I worked as an engineer, manager, and C-level executive in fast-paced private companies and nonprofits (Lotus/Iris, IBM, Mercy Corps, Plan International USA) while nurturing my family life in Andover, MA.
 From entry-level engineering to management to over six years as a Chief Information/Technology Officer and interim Chief Marketing Officer, I learned first-hand the challenges that modern professional/domestic life present to wellness.
-My own wellness issues and the work/life balance issues of my colleagues led me to study and hone business coaching skills, and to practice/explore personal wellness.
+My own wellness issues and the work/life balance issues of my colleagues led me to study and hone business coaching skills, and to practice/explore personal wellness and effective leadership.
 My coaching and mentoring work culminated in receiving IBM’s Manager of the Year award in 2007 (nominated by my team).

 As a nonprofit executive, I worked to bring wellness to the workplace, coaching other managers and helping to move organizations from wellness projects to longer-term programs.
 I imperfectly but eagerly modeled work-life balance and wellness by leading wellness groups in exercise and nutrition, and by competing in local triathlons (cycling).
-These professional passions and my personal experience fueled a career shift to full-time wellness coach.
+These professional passions and my personal experience fueled a career shift to full-time wellness and leadership coach.
 I’ve also completed a full range of post-graduate coursework with Wellcoaches, one of the few training organizations recognized by the American College of Sports Medicine.